INFORMATION AND REGISTRATION FOR THE 2023 FALL RECREATIONAL SOCCER SEASON CAN BE FOUND HERE:

 Who will coach my child's team?

-AC Brea teams are coached by volunteers from your community, many of them parents with children in the program.
-We also have several current and former AC Brea High School and College players who are just developing as coaches.
+AC Brea teams are coached by parent volunteers from your community, many of them parents with children in the program.

 It's after August 1st and my child has not been called.
 What do I do?